graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 accumulated multiplied by the mini-batch size multiplied by the replication factor.

+The choice of gradient accumulation count impacts the time spent in the ramp-up and ramp-down stages of pipeline execution.
+As the gradient accumulation count increases, the proportion of cycles spent on the ramp-up/ramp-down phases decreases, with respect to the total number of cycles required to process the batch.
+As weight updates are performed after the ramp-down phase, a higher gradient accumulation count also results in a smaller proportion of cycles spent on weight updates.

 There are multiple convenient ways to use gradient accumulation with minimal modifications to your model.